dsbowen/hemlock/docs_md/validate_functions.md

 question.
 They return `None` if the response is valid, and an error message if the repsonse is invalid.

-You can input a custom error message for any of these functions by passing a keyword parameter `error_msg`.

 <table class="docutils field-list field-table" frame="void" rules="none">
     <col class="field-name" />
     <col class="field-body" />